 Four things make up an online store:

 All of these ecommerce providers give you a "back end" where you can enter your products one at a time, with descriptions, prices, photos, options such as size and color and shipping costs.
-The products then display on pre-designed pages.
-You can choose from a wide variety of designs which you then customize with your store name and logo.

 2. A "shopping cart"

 The shopping cart is the page that displays all the items the shopper has chosen to purchase.
 The cart segues into the checkout process where the shopper enters address and payment information and makes the purchase.

 Simple shopping carts for simple websites